FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 # About MongoDB

-- Stores data in rich documents (use array, embedded documents, etc.)
+- Stores data in rich documents (use arrays, embedded documents, etc.)
 - Uses JSON to format the documents
 - Schema-free by default
 - Allows us to design data models to support common access patterns (compared to a relational design that may require joins across tables)